DECO3801-Segfault-Coredump/hermes/README.md

 ## Setting up the toolchain
 First, you need to install the dependencies for Hermes and Atlas, which are:

-- JDK 17 or later
+- JDK 17 (exactly this version, no earlier, no later)
   - Windows, Mac: Download from Adoptium: https://adoptium.net/en-GB/
   - Linux: Use your package manager (pacman, apt, etc)
   - Strongly avoid using Oracle's JDK because Matt won't support it and we will have to pay licencing fees :skull: